Chris Christie Fast Facts

-Here's a look at the life of New Jersey Governor Chris Christie.
+Here's a look at the life of former New Jersey Governor Chris Christie.

 Personal: